bradford-hamilton/Ruby-On-Quails/guides/source/active_record_migrations.md

 column names can not be derived from the table names, you can use the `:column` and `:primary_key` options.

-Rails will generate a name for every foreign key starting with `fk_rails_` followed by 10 characters which are deterministically generated from the `from_table` and `column`.
+Quails will generate a name for every foreign key starting with `fk_quails_` followed by 10 characters which are deterministically generated from the `from_table` and `column`.
 There is a `:name` option to specify a different name if needed.